Towards Understanding What State Space Models Learn About Code: Comparative Hidden Representation Analysis

 We evaluate the hidden representations using three probing tasks established by \citet{anand-etal-2024-critical}, designed to isolate specific syntactic and semantic capabilities.
-Syntactic structure is modeled via the Abstract Syntax Tree (AST), while semantic relationships are captured using the Data Flow Graph (DFG), where edges denote value dependencies between variables.
-The tasks are:

-\emph{AST Sibling Prediction}: Determines whether two tokens share a parent node in the Abstract Syntax Tree (AST).
-This task measures the model’s grasp of local syntactic relationships.

-\emph{AST Distance Prediction}: Estimates the shortest path length between two tokens in the AST.
-This serves as a proxy for short and long-range syntactic understanding and the model’s understanding of program flow \cite{anand-etal-2024-critical}.

-\emph{DFG Edge Prediction}: Identifies whether a data flow edge exists between two variable occurrences in the Data Flow Graph (DFG).
-This task evaluates the model’s encoding of semantic variable dependencies.
+Syntactic structure is modeled via the Abstract Syntax Tree (AST), while semantic relationships are captured using the Data Flow Graph (DFG), where edges denote dependencies between variables.
+The tasks are: 1) \textbf{AST Sibling Prediction}: Determines whether two tokens share a parent node in the Abstract Syntax Tree (AST).
+This task measures the model’s grasp of local syntactic relationships; 2)\textbf{AST Distance Prediction}: Estimates the shortest path length between two tokens in the AST.
+This serves as a proxy for short and long-range syntactic understanding and the model’s understanding of program flow \cite{anand-etal-2024-critical}; and 3)\textbf{DFG Edge Prediction}: Identifies whether a data flow edge exists between two variable occurrences in the Data Flow Graph (DFG).
+This task evaluates the model’s encoding of semantic dependencies.